The Best Indoor Play Spaces for Kids in Suffolk County

 1074 Pulaski Street

-One of the highlights of Safari Adventure is Kilimanjaro Soft Play, a four-level maze with tunnels, slides, balls, and cargo nets.
+One of the highlights of Safari Adventure is Kilimanjaro Soft Play, a four-level maze with inflatable games, an obstacle course, a wavy slide, and a disco dome bouncer.
 There are also three giant inflatable bouncers and an arcade featuring 30 games, as well as a snack bar.
 There's a dedicated toddler zone, and a sensory area with a sand table, train table, and small toys.
 If the kids get overstimulated, retire to the sensory calming spa to wind down.
 Safari Adventure is geared for kids 1 to 10; there are no time limits or check-in times.
 Become a member and you will get unlimited open play and $25 off a party package.
 Safari Adventure is a great place to drop in with little ones if you are also visiting the Long Island Aquarium in downtown Riverhead.

 Sandbox is a low-key, aesthetically pleasing space where imaginative play is encouraged.

 Sandbox Playspace — Huntington

 51 Gibson Avenue

 This soothing space encourages open-ended, imaginative, unplugged play that nourishes the senses.
 It is an equally pleasant place for adults to unwind.
-Sandbox features handcrafted toys made of natural materials such as wood, silk, and wool, and is especially designed for kids from birth to 5 years There's no worrying about your little ones getting overwhelmed.
-The space has a variety of play areas, including a kitchen, balance toys, slide, puzzles, trucks, a car track, and a super-cool tepee and campfire.
+Sandbox features handcrafted toys made of natural materials such as wood, silk, and wool, and is specially designed for kids from birth to 5 years There's no worrying about your little ones getting overwhelmed.
+This space has a variety of play areas, including a kitchen, balance toys, slide, puzzles, trucks, a car track, and a super-cool tepee and campfire.
 Classes and birthday parties are offered.
+Daily passes are $20, but you can save big by purchasing a membership if you play there often.
 Socks are required.
 Read our review of Sandbox here.

 StrikeForce Sports — Deer Park